redpanda-data/connect/website/cookbooks/enrichments.md

 }
 ```

+Great!
+However, as a streaming pipeline this set up isn't ideal as our first two enrichments are independent and could potentially be executed in parallel in order to reduce processing latency.

-### Combining into a Workflow
+## Combining into a Workflow

-Since the dependency graph of our enrichments is simple it would be sufficient
-to simply configure these three enrichments sequentially such that the 'fake
-news detector' is run last.

-However, if we configure our enrichments within a [`process_dag`][procdag-proc]
-processor we can use Benthos to automatically detect our dependency graph,
-giving us two key benefits:
+If we configure our enrichments within a [`workflow` processor][processor.workflow] we can use Benthos to automatically detect our dependency graph, giving us two key benefits:

-1. Enrichments at the same level of a dependency graph (claims and hyperbole)
-   will be executed in parallel.
+1. Enrichments at the same level of a dependency graph (claims and hyperbole) will be executed in parallel.
-2. When introducing more enrichments to our pipeline the added complexity of
-   resolving the dependency graph is handled automatically by Benthos.
+2. When introducing more enrichments to our pipeline the added complexity of resolving the dependency graph is handled automatically by Benthos.

-You can read more about workflows and the advantages of this method
-[in this article][workflows].

-Using the [`process_dag`][procdag-proc] processor for our enrichments makes our
-final pipeline configuration look like this:
+Placing our branches within a [`workflow` processor][processors.workflow] makes our final pipeline configuration look like this:

 ``` yaml
 input: